Can Acupuncture Improve Sleep for Fibromyalgia Relief?

 -

 Yes.
 Sleep disturbances are one of the hallmark features of fibromyalgia.
-Patients frequently report insomnia, non-restorative sleep, and frequent awakenings.
-In our clinic, this is often one of the first struggles people describe when they come to us for care.
-Research from leading health institutions also confirms that disrupted sleep is central to the condition.¹ ²
+Many patients experience insomnia, non-restorative sleep, and frequent awakenings.
+In our clinic, disrupted sleep is often one of the first concerns patients describe.
+Research from leading health institutions confirms that sleep disruption is a core part of fibromyalgia.¹ ²

 -